 Are Mail Order Spouse Illegal?

 However, the law hasn’t stopped Filipino women from marrying foreigners.
 The only difference is that the marriage ceremony involving a Filipino bride needs to be carried outside of the Philippines.
 Out of 35,886 foreign women who entered the US in 2019 on fiancée visas, over 7,000 brides were Filipinas.
 So, are mail order brides legal?
-Those marriages are fully legal and today, you have several ways to meet your ideal foreign bride, whether it’s by visiting the target country or by signing up for an international dating site.
+The marriages between American men and foreign brides are fully legal and today, you have several ways to meet your ideal foreign bride, whether it’s by visiting the target country or by signing up for a mail order bride service.

 The legal aspect of marrying a mail order bride in the US

 The US is one of the top countries by the number of transnational marriages with mail order brides, so it makes perfect sense that the rights of foreign spouses are protected by law.

 According to the mail order marriage statistics, the number of K-1 visa holders is around 36,000—the data is from 2019, because in 2020, obtaining a K-1 visa became almost impossible due to COVID-19 restrictions.
 The most popular dating destinations, as we can see from the statistics, are: